Local Government Key Facts and Figures

 Individual councils have differing abilities to raise revenue, based on location, population size, rate base and the ability to levy user charges.

 Local government revenue comes from three main sources – taxation (rates), user charges and grants from federal and state/territory governments.
-A fourth source, categorised as ‘miscellaneous’ by the ABS, consists of revenue raised through the likes of investment interest, dividend interest, income from public enterprise and fines.
+A fourth source, categorised as “miscellaneous” by the Australian Bureau of Statistics, consists of revenue raised through the likes of investment interest, dividend interest, income from public enterprise, and fines.

 More than a quarter of total local government revenue comes from user charges.

-Councils also receive funding under a range of Australian Government programs, such as the Roads to Recovery program, Road Safety Black Spot program, Bridges Renewal Program and the Building Stronger Regions Fund.
+Councils also receive funding under a range of Australian Government programs, such as the Roads to Recovery program, Road Safety Black Spot program, and the Bridges Renewal Program.

 Roles and responsibilities